-In 1948 Goode, at the age of forty, became a journalist when he was offered a job as a reporter for the Pittsburgh Courier, one of the two largest black newspapers in the United States.
+In 1948, Goode became a journalist when he was offered a job as a reporter for the Pittsburgh Courier, one of the two largest black newspapers in the United States.
 He became a radio broadcaster in 1949, working for Pittsburgh’s AM radio station KQV, doing fifteen-minute news shows.
 Goode also worked for WHOD television station where he anchored a five-minute daily news show.
 He was named the station news director in 1952.
 While there, Goode became the first African American member of the National Association of Radio and Television News Directors.

-In 1962 Goode, at the age of fifty-four, became the first black network news correspondent when he was hired by ABC Television News as its United Nations (UN) reporter in New York City.
+In 1962, Goode became the first black network news correspondent when he was hired by ABC Television News as its United Nations (UN) reporter in New York City.
 The position was created when former baseball player Jackie Robinson publicly had complained to ABC executives about the lack of black reporters.
 Goode was hired over forty other candidates.

 After a few months on the job, Goode received his first major assignment: covering the Cuban Missile Crisis that involved the United States, the Soviet Union, and Cuba.
 His coverage of the crisis earned him the respect of his colleagues both at ABC and at the other networks.
 He also became a celebrity among African Americans.

-In 1963 Goode traveled overseas with other black colleagues where for two months he helped teach journalism in Nigeria, Tanzania, and Ethiopia to more than one hundred students in various seminars.
-He returned home and continued to report important stories, including the 1965 assassination of Malcolm X and the 1968 assassination of Dr. Martin Luther King Jr., and both the Democratic and Republican National Conventions in 1968.
+In 1963, Goode traveled overseas with other black colleagues and helped teach journalism in Nigeria, Tanzania, and Ethiopia to more than one hundred students in various seminars.
+He returned home and continued to report important stories, including the 1965 assassination of Malcolm X, the 1968 assassination of Dr. Martin Luther King Jr., and both the Democratic and Republican National Conventions in 1968.
 Goode remained with ABC until his retirement in 1973.
 He continued working for the National Black Network, covering the United Nations and politics through the 1980s.